tofarr/persisty/examples/messager_5/README.md

 # Persisty Example App : Messager : Part 3

-In [the previous step](../messager_2), we secured our application and added an event when messages are created.
-We still don't have a real UI for it though.
-Even though UI is outside the scope of this project, it would be negligent to ignore this completely, so this step adds a very basic UI for the API created in the previous step.
+In [the previous step](../messager_5), user SQL as our persistence mechanism.
+In this example we will deploy to AWS: Lambdas are used for actions, SQS for subscriptions, KMS for Keys, and Dynamodb will be used for persistence.

+Effectively this means the same application code can be used in test environments, hosted environments, and AWS environments.

 ## Running the Code

 * Clone the git repo `git clone https://github.com/tofarr/persisty.git`
-* Go to the directory `cd persisty/examples/messager_3`
+* Go to the directory `cd persisty/examples/messager_5`
 * Create a virtual environment.
 (I used [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) for this)
   * `pip install virtualenvwrapper`
-  * `mkvirtualenv messager_3`
+  * `mkvirtualenv messager_5`
-  * `workon messager_3`
+  * `workon messager_5`
 * Install requirements with `pip install -r requirments.txt`
-* Run the project `python -m main`
+* Generate serverless yml definitions with `python -m servey sls`

 ## What is Going On Here...

+*

 We added a `static_site` directory to serve html / css / js / images on [https://localhost:8000](https://localhost:8000).
 This doesn't use any framework, but the